T-Muha/aws-serverless-demo/README.md

 # aws-serverless-demo

-This is a demo for a serverless application for this course on LinkedIn Learning: -----
+This is my code from a follow-along demo for a serverless application in the *AWS for Developers: Data-Driven Serverless Applications with Kinesis* LinkedIn  Learning course.

-It's for a company that takes orders, fulfills the orders, and then sends them to a delivery company.

-The application has to HTTP POST endpoints and four lambda functions.
+The application is for a company that takes orders, fulfills the orders, and then sends them to a delivery company, and it has three HTTP POST endpoints and four lambda functions.
+It utilizes DynamoDB, S3, Kinesis, SES, and SQS services.